-All financial assets, except for those measured at fair value through profit or loss, are subject to review for impairment (see Note 2(i)(i)).
+All financial assets, except for those measured at fair value through profit or loss, are subject to review for impairment (see note 2(h)(i)).

-Financial liabilities
+Financial liabilites

 All financial liabilities are subsequently measured at amortised cost other than those categorised as fair value through profit or loss.